 Admission and Declaring a Major

 The Department of History has no admission prerequisites or requirements before declaring a major.
 You can become a History major by scheduling an appointment with our Advising Specialist to fill out a Major Declaration Form.
-We urge you to meet with the Director of Undergraduate Studies and our Advising Specialist when you declare, so that we can get to know you and your interests, explain the major, and help you get the most out of it.
+We urge you to meet with the Interim Director of Undergraduate Studies and our Advising Specialist when you declare, so that we can get to know you and your interests, explain the major, and help you get the most out of it.
 There's no set time for doing declaring your major, but you should try to contact the department early for advising, preferably before the end of your sophomore year.

 If you're double-majoring, you should plan early and carefully.
 You should be advised each semester by both of the departments in which you plan to major.
 Many history students also major in political science, English, a foreign language, biology, philosophy, women's studies, economics, or area studies, such as East Asian studies.